sdrobert/pydrobert-pytorch/docs/source/cli.rst

     --ref-subdir REF_SUBDIR
                           Subdirectory where reference token sequences are
                           stored.
-    --is-uri              If set, tar_pattern will be treated as a URI rather than a path/
     --shard               Split samples among multiple tar files. 'tar_path' will be extended with a suffix '.x', where x is the shard number.